GorillaStack/auto-tag/README.md

 ## Deployment Methods

-We have documented two different ways to deploy the infrastructure to your account.
+We have documented two different ways to deploy the infrastructure to an AWS account.
 Since there are CloudFormation stacks that need to be deployed in multiple regions we've provided a script that uses the AWS CLI to deploy everything for you.
 The other deployment method has more steps and uses CloudFormation StackSets to deploy across multiple regions.

 ### Script Deployment Method: Deploy through our script